PoisotLab/ms_networkary_classifiers/README.md

 desired class (presence of an interaction between two species) is the one we care most about, and by far the least commmon.
-Herein lies the core challenge of predicting species interactions: the extreme imbalance between classes makes the training of predictive models difficult.
+Herein lies the core challenge of predicting species interactions: the extreme imbalance between classes makes the training of predictive models difficult, and their validation even more so as we do not reliably know which negatives are true.
 The connectance of empirical networks is usually well under 20%, with larger networks having a lower connectance [@MacDonald2020RevLin].
 Recent contributions [@Strydom2021RoaPre;
 @Becker2021OptPre] highlight that predictive models of interactions can likely be improved by adding information (in the form of, *e.g.* traits), but that we do not have robust guidelines as to how the predictive ability of these models